See also Alabama Voter Application Form (c. 1965)

 Your name was published in the local newspaper listing of those who had applied to register.
 That was to make sure that all of your employers, landlords, mortgage-holders, bank loan officers, business-suppliers, and so on, were kept informed of this important event.
 And, of course, all of the information on your application was quietly passed under the table to the White Citizens Council and KKK for appropriate action.
 Their job was to encourage you to withdraw your application or withdraw yourself out of the county by whatever means they deemed necessary.

 White registration could be over 100% because when white voters died or moved out of the area their names were kept on the voting list.
-Oddly enough, many of them (even the dead ones), somehow managed to actually vote (usually for the incumbent) every election day.
+Oddly enough, many of them (even the dead ones), somehow managed to cast votes for the incumbent every election day.
 This was commonly referred to as the "tombstone vote" and to the local politicians it was a miracle of southern democracy.

 — © Bruce Hartford